North of Tyne Working Homes is the first large-scale employment support programme launched by North of Tyne Combined Authority (NTCA).

 A key feature is the integration of employment support and tenancy management, using employment coaches and other support workers as part of housing management teams.
 As well as help to find work, tenants can build their resilience and gain the skills to maintain successful tenancies.

-Services are delivered in locations that best meet tenant need, including a range of neighbourhood-based hubs across the area providing on-site services within wider social community networks.
-They are familiar and easily accessible to local tenants as centres of on-site education and training and wider learning.
+Services are delivered in locations that best meet tenant needs, including a range of neighbourhood-based hubs across the area providing on-site services within wider social community networks.
+They are familiar and easily accessible to local tenants as on-site education, training, and broader learning centres.

 Our partnership for Working Homes is working to help you.

 The unique feature of North of Tyne Working Homes is the integration of employment support and tenancy management.